Building In Asheville? Top Three Questions to Ask When Hiring a Contractor for Your New Mountain Home

 Often the lady of the house runs dinner parties, holiday gatherings, and friend get-togethers.
 She’s the one who knows what type of entertaining spaces best suits her family.
 How many guest rooms does the home need?
 Does the house need an extra-large dining room?
 An outdoor living area with a grill, fireplace, and big-screen TV, for movies and the game?
 A basement arcade?
 A home bar?

+You’re looking for the perfect Asheville builder to create your dream home in the North Carolina mountains.
 These are some great questions to kick-off your first meeting with your potential custom-home builder.
-If the contractor passes the three-questions test, here’s a guide to the rest of the questions you should be asking.
+If the builder passes the three-questions test, here’s a guide to the rest of the questions you should be asking.